Samuel Pepys: Personal life

-The diary gives a detailed account of Pepys's personal life.
+The diary gives a detailed account of Pepys' personal life.
 He was fond of wine, plays, and the company of other people.
 He also spent time evaluating his fortune and his place in the world.
 He was always curious and often acted on that curiosity, as he acted upon almost all his impulses.
 Periodically, he would resolve to devote more time to hard work instead of leisure.
 For example, in his entry for New Year's Eve, 1661, he writes: "I have newly taken a solemn oath about abstaining from plays and wine…" The following months reveal his lapses to the reader; by 17 February, it is recorded, "Here I drank wine upon necessity, being ill for the want of it."

-Pepys was one of the most important civil servants of his age, and was also a widely cultivated man, taking an interest in books, music, the theatre and science.
+Pepys was one of the most important civil servants of his age, and was also a widely cultivated man, taking an interest in books, music, the theatre, and science.
 Aside from English, he was fluent in French and read many texts in Latin.
 His favourite author was Virgil.
 He was passionately interested in music; he composed, sang, and played for pleasure, and even arranged music lessons for his servants.
 He played the lute, viol, violin, flageolet, recorder and spinet to varying degrees of proficiency.
 He was also a keen singer, performing at home, in coffee houses, and even in Westminster Abbey.
 He and his wife took flageolet lessons from master Thomas Greeting.
 He also taught his wife to sing and paid for dancing lessons for her (although these stopped when he became jealous of the dancing master).

 Pepys was an investor in the Company of Royal Adventurers Trading to Africa, which held the Royal monopoly on trading along the west coast of Africa in gold, silver, ivory and slaves.